top of page

 A Typical Year 5 Day

-Children are expected to arrive at school by 8:50am with morning lessons commencing at 9:00am.
-Spelling, Guided Reading, Literacy and Maths are all taught every morning, five times a week with their afternoon lessons varying from day to day to include Geography, Science, P.E, PSHE and many other exciting subjects.
+Children are expected to arrive at school by 8:45am with morning lessons commencing at 8:55am.
+Spelling, Guided Reading, English and Maths are taught each morning.
+Afternoon lessons vary from day to day to include Geography, Science, Art, French and many other exciting subjects.

-Every classroom has a current timetable up on their class noticeboard so that the children know what to expect from each day.
+Every classroom has a current timetable and visual timetable up on their class noticeboard so that the children know what to expect from each day.

 What to Bring

-They should wear their P.E kit to school on a Tuesday and bring their swimming kits with them on a Friday.
+They should wear their P.E kit to school on a Thursday and Friday and also bring their swimming kits with them on a Friday.
 Pupils should ensure that their PE kit is smart and follows the school uniform policy.

-The children should read at least five times each week, and ensure that they write in their Reading Diary and bring it into school.
-These are checked on a weekly basis.
+The children should read at least five times each week, and ensure that they write in their Reading Diary, get it signed by an adult and bring it into school.
+These are checked every Tuesday.

 Year 5 Expectations